UltipaDocs

 Constraints enforce additional rules on the node and edge properties in the graph.
 Any attempt to insert or update data that violates these rules will result in an error.

-Ultipa supports the following constraints in typed graphs:
+Ultipa supports the following constraints in closed graphs:

 • NOT NULL: Ensures that a property never contains null values.